webdiscus/ansis/README.md

 console.log(red`Error: ${cyan.bold`file.js`} not found!`);
 ```
-Ansis' tagged templates read like prose.
-Reviewers see the message, not a tangle of function calls.
-Refactors and code reviews are faster and less error-prone.
+With Ansis tagged templates, your code reads like prose - clear messages instead of verbose, nested calls and brackets.

 Using **styleText** becomes awkward and verbose for nested or combined styles: